center-for-threat-informed-defense/attack-powered-suit/README.md

 ### Omnibar

-Search for ATT&CK objects directly from the browser's omnibar.
+Search for ATT&CK objects directly from the browser's omnibar by typing an ampersand and then a space.

 ![animated gif showing how to search ATT&CK from the browser's search bar](./media/omnibar.gif)